Zilliqa/scilla-docs/docs/source/interface.rst

 A transition defined in a smart contract can be called either by the issuance of a transaction or by message calls from another smart contract.
-As such, the Calling Interface will be used to call the contract via external transactions and inter-contract message calls.
+As such, the calling interface will be used to call the contract via external transactions and inter-contract message calls.

 The inputs to the interpreter (``scilla-runner``) consists of four JSON files